saundie184/personal-site/first-site-wintersmith/contents/articles/capstone/index.md

 template: article.jade
 ---

-The Galvanize Full Stack Immersive Program concludes with a final capstone project.
+Every Galvanize Full Stack Immersive Program concludes with a final capstone project.
 The entire time we've been in the program, we've heard about this project and how important it is for us.
 My emotions before we started were nervous/anxious, but also super excited.

 <span class="more"></span>